Greenville Veterinary Clinic

-Clients can now access their horse's and pet's medical history, vaccination reminders, and medication history online using their own "ePetHealth account" or EquiHealth account" This feature will also allow you, the client, to request appointments, medication refills, and boarding with just a click of the mouse.
+Clients can now access their pet's medical history, vaccination reminders, and medication history online using their own "ePetHealth account".
+This feature will also allow you, the client, to request appointments, medication refills, and boarding with just a click of the mouse.

 In addition, you can research breeds, common diseases, and access "how to" videos.

 To access this great feature we will need your email address on file.
-Click on the ePetHealth link or EquiHealth link at the top left of this page to log in.
+Click on the ePetHealth link below to learn more & log in!

 Mon & Fri - 8:00am to 5:00pm Tues,Weds,Thurs - 8:00am to 7:00pm